Paweł Żuk (footballer, born 2001): Radomiak Radom & Ashton United

 After 10 months without a club, and more than a year since his last game, Żuk was announced to have joined newly promoted Ekstraklasa team Radomiak Radom on trial, with the possibility of the player joining the reserve squad if the trial were to be successful.
 After not impressing during his trial, Żuk left Radomiak without being offered a contract.
 By January 2022 Żuk had returned to England and had started to train with English non-league club Ashton United.
 While the move saw Żuk training with the first team, there was no contract signed with the club and Żuk did not feature in any matchday squads, with the move most likely having been an agreement between the club and player so that Żuk could focus on his fitness while searching for another club.

 Ruch Chorzów

 On 26 January 2022, after spending two weeks on trial with Polish II liga side Ruch Chorzów, he signed a half-year contract with a one-year extension option with the club.
 At the end of the season, Żuk's contract was not extended, and he departed the club.

 Barrow

 On 22 August 2022, Żuk returned to England, signing a one-year contract with League Two club Barrow.

 On 4 November 2022, Źuk joined Northern Premier League Division One West club Glossop North End on an initial one-month loan deal.
 On 10 February 2023, he joined Lancaster City on a one-month loan deal.
+He was released by Barrow at the end of his one-year deal, being invited back for pre-season however.

+Non-League

+In July 2023, Zuk signed for Northern Premier League club FC United of Manchester.
+He joined Stalybridge Celtic in November 2023.